jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-It specifies that we are targeting having 8 scheduled jobs per pod.
+It specifies that we are targeting to have 8 scheduled jobs per pod.
 We are interested in jobs that will run in the next 2 minutes.
 Here we use `metricType: AverageValue` to specify that the `targetVaue` is per pod (e.g., having 2 pods and 10 scheduled jobs, we get value 5 per pod, so we are below the targetValue of 8).

 > Using the scheduled jobs metrics can be useful in a situation where we want to quickly process a large batch of jobs that are scheduled for some time in the future.
 We look 2 minutes ahead, and we already start creating pods to be ready when those jobs execute.
 Afterward, we scale down to save resources.